You have successfully subscribed to the Testkube newsletter.

 These are some of the tests challenges we faced when building out application with a microservice architecture.
 The right strategy to operationally manage these tests should help scale your testing efforts in your DevOps lifecycle.

-Where an When Can I Run My Tests?
+Where and When Can I Run My Tests?
+Testing Strategy Guide

 Not all the tests are run at the same time and from the same place.
 For different scenarios and test types there's an optimal time in the DevOps lifecycle where you can test the application.